linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 16.07.2026
+- Topic: LNS Domains
+- Directory: /posts/2026/July/16
+- Description: ``` Traditional DNS forces you to rent your digital identity.
+LNS Web4 Domains are changing that, shifting the internet from fragile renters to permanent, sovereign owners with free lifetime domains and biometric security.
+Watch more: https://youtu.be/2CTyIoEcngg?is=5BtcznPgSHrZLYtg ```

 ### 15.07.2026
 - Topic: UIID Coins and Mail
 - Directory: /posts/2026/July/15